thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

-# Temp

 # The set of code snippets

-In the [cognitive complexity's definition](.cognitive-complexity.md), the concept which is the most well-defined seems to be the notion of *code snippet*.
+In the [cognitive complexity's definition](cognitive-complexity.md), the concept which is the most well-defined seems to be the notion of *code snippet*.
 That's probably true, but that doesn't mean that we can neglect to define it accurately.
 To be able to obtain scientific results, we need at first define precisely each word that we use.
 What is a *code snippet* ?
 A *valid code snippet* ?
 A *program* ?
 A *system* ?
 The *state of a system* ?
 All of these notions are defined more or less accurately in many scientific articles, and their definitions are more or less consensual.

 In this project, we will specify our own definitions of simple or complex notions.
 That doesn't mean that we think that they will be better than the others, but simply that everyone should know accurately what *we* talk about when we use one of these definitions.